 Objectives and Content

 The main goal is to introduce the unique features and qualities of nanoscience and -technology, through examples from current research projects within and outside the University of Bergen, examples of nanotechnology in products and issues of ethical and social character related to technology.
 A partial goal is for the students to get insight into the nature of scientific research as well as dissemination of scientific research.
 The course consists of a series of lectures presenting current nanoscientific and -technological topics.
 Each lecture is preceded by a mandatory discussion colloquium.
-In addition, each student becomes an intern in a research group on a weekly basis, to get insight into a specific nanoscience research problem and relevant methods.
-The student is presented with written material as a basis for the internship and is expected to present a report over the research stay.
+The students will participate on an orientation at the different nanoscientific-relevant research groups, to get insight into nanoscience research problems and relevant methods.
+Additionally, each student will be associated with a research group for 1-2 days where they participate in work/experiments.
+The student is presented with written material as a basis for the 1-2 day(s) internship and is expected to present a report over the research stay.
 The report is subject to approval.
 At the end of the semester, the student presents the project in terms of a poster.

-- explain important instrumental methods for unraveling of the nanostructure of materials.
+- has the ability to explain important instrumental methods for unraveling of the nanostructure of materials.

-- explain important classes of nanostructured materials and their manufacturing.
+- has the ability to explain important classes of nanostructured materials and their manufacturing.

-- tell about different kinds of nanoscientific research at the University of Bergen.
+- can tell about different kinds of nanoscientific research at the University of Bergen.

-- present a topic through written reports, poster and oral presentation.
+- can present a topic through written reports, poster and oral presentation.

 Compulsory Assignments and Attendance